Dr Dan Faircloth BEng(Hons) MSc PhD MInstP MIET CEng

 The RAL Front End Test Stand (FETS) is being constructed to demonstrate a chopped H- beam of up to 60 mA at 3 MeV with 50 pps and sufficiently high beam quality for future high-power proton accelerators (HPPA).
 The injection energy into the RFQ will be in the range of 50 to 70 keV whereas the standard ISIS H- Penning ion source operates at 35 keV, therefore the post extraction acceleration voltage must be increased.
 In order to finalise the design of the FETS post extraction system, a study is conducted on the Ion Source Development Rig (ISDR) at ISIS.
 This study shows how beam transport is affected by different post extraction acceleration voltages and gap lengths.
 Beam, current, profile and emittance measurements are presented along with theoretical calculations.

-33. Installation of the Front End Test Stand High Performance H- Ion
+35. Installation of the Front End Test Stand High Performance H- Ion Source at RAL [353 kB]

 Proceedings of EPAC08, June 2008